 AWAKE: to grow our spiritual capacities in this world, we are asked over and over again to be awake; to turn towards, rather than away from, heartache, suffering, oppression, injustice, the climate crisis.
 We are called to open our eyes with curiosity, our hearts with compassion, and our conscience on the side of those who have been marginalized.

 WITNESS: ours is not to passively watch, but to actively witness.
 This is to engage, not to observe from a comfortable distance.
 This is to live into our place in the interdependent web of all existence and our tasks reflecting the Universe which is its participatory nature.

 I come from generations of farmers though I didn’t grow up that way.
-I spent most of my years on the West Coast, mostly in Oregon but a bit in Southern California; now I have lived in Western Massachusetts for twenty years-plus (and inbetween, there was Boston and Washington, DC).
-There’s alot of interfaith happening in my family — Buddhist partner, Jewish brother, lots of family members who are decent people and don’t do religion at all.
+I spent most of my years on the West Coast, mostly in Oregon but a bit in Southern California.
+I lived in Western Massachusetts for twenty years-plus (and inbetween, there was Boston and Washington, DC).
+I currently live in Central New Jersey, serving The Unitarian Society in East Brunswick since 2016.

-My kids are young adults, I was born in the late 60s, and I’ve lived in some of the world (East Africa, Sweden, West Germany) and traveled to others (Cuba, Leningrad, throughout Western Europe, and most recently, to Myanmar to study Buddhist-Christian relations).
+My kids are young adults, I was born in the late 60s, and I’ve lived in some of the world (East Africa, Sweden, West Germany) and traveled to others (Cuba, Leningrad, throughout Western Europe, and to Myanmar to study Buddhist-Christian relations).

 I am of the firm opinion that the Pacific Ocean has far more soul than the Atlantic.
 I have a Buddhist meditation (Insight/Vipassana) practice that at the heart is focused on befriending death, a deep desire to love my neighbor while standing on the side of love, and a hard-wired appreciation of 80s music, regardless of quality.
 I have been a poet and still am sometimes, though much of that energy that once went into poems ends up in this blog, or in prayers, or sermons.